50+ Incredible NFT Statistics (2022)

 NFT Category Stats

-Total NFT sales equate to approximately $55.3 million per year (NonFungible)
+Total NFT sales equate to approximately $1.8 billion per month (Statista)

-Total NFT sales in art, gaming, and the metaverse each exceeded $10 million last year.
+Total NFT sales in collectibles, the metaverse, and art each exceeded $150 million in November 2021.

-Most notably, the collectibles category fell from over $156 million worth of sales in 2018 to around $6.2 million last year.
-And the strategy category dropped from over $35 million worth of sales in 2018 to no sales in 2020.
+The collectibles category fell from over $156 million worth of sales in 2018 to around $6.2 million in 2020.
+But was responsible for over $745 million worth of NFT sales last year.

 Memes are being turned into valuable NFTs and sold at increasingly high prices.

-The largest fee a meme-turned-NFT sold for is equivalent to $573,136.
-The NFT art in question is called “Disaster Girl” and pictures a child seemingly smirking in front of a burning building.
+This replaced the previous record-holder, known as "Disaster Girl" which sold for the equivalent of $573,136.
 The person in the picture, Zoë Roth, sold the image taken in 2005 and will receive 10% of profits from future sales.

 This follows the sale on the “Nyan Cat” meme as an NFT.
 The GIF first went viral in 2011 and features a cat in a pop tart.
-This NFT also sold for over $500 thousand.
+This NFT also sold for over $500,000.

-The third most expensive sale of a meme-turned-NFT surpassed the $450 thousand mark.
+The fourth-most expensive sale of a meme-turned-NFT surpassed the $450,000 mark.
 “Overly Attached Girlfriend” is a viral image from 2012 taken from a YouTube parody video about Justin Bieber’s single “boyfriend”.

 Here’s the full breakdown of the most expensive meme-turned-NFT sales to date: